Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 		0x41336141 in ?? ()

 With "address" 0x41336141 that is part "Aa3A" from string we get that offset is 9.\
-This offset is too small to enter a shellcode directly and we do not have any calls of `system` or `execve` and we need to get control of the terminal under use
+This offset is too small to enter a shellcode directly and we do not have any calls of `system` or `execve` and we need to get control of the terminal under user bonus1.\
+So we need to insert shellcode as a spoiled pillow to some place in the code.
+What shellcode fo